WebOnWebOff/svelte-resizable-columns/README.md

 ```
 #### Guidelines
 - Table should have fixed width.
+- Bundler needs to support css imports.
+For example, for Rollup + [PostCss](https://postcss.org/) you can use [rollup-plugin-postcss](https://github.com/egoist/rollup-plugin-postcss).
+See the demo in this repository.
 - Add style *no-resize* for fixed width columns
 - Events: *resize-columns-start*, *resize-columns-move*, *resize-columns-stop*
 - Custom css styles are added to the table, th elements during resize